ktcarr/whoi-climate-tutorial_2025/docs/pages/single_model_ensemble/overview.md

 ## Goal for tutorial
 Today, we're going to going to use the CESM1 large ensemble ("CESM-LENS") to estimate the forced response to the RCP8.5 emissions scenario (we'll use the same Woods Hole SST-based index as in previous tutorials).
-After estimating the forced response, we'll look at its seasonality (and estimate its robustness).
+After estimating the forced response (using up to 35 ensemble members), we'll look at its seasonality (and estimate its robustness).
 We'll also do one example of estimating changes in the standard deviation of SST.

 ## Example: forced changes in Woods Hole-adjacent SST
 (see notebook on the [following page](woods-hole_example.ipynb) for code to reproduce results)